Security and Data Protection at Kundo

 Several such reviews have been performed by customers, and all weaknesses have been promptly patched.

-In the cases where Kundo exposes some part of the information on the internet, we use TLS to encrypt data during the transfer.
+In the cases where Kundo exposes some part of the information on the internet, we use TLS to encrypt data during transfer.
 Automated tools are used to verify that encryption adheres to industry standard.

 Private keys for our certificates are stored with an extra layer of encryption.
 Any private keys that are suspected of being tampered with are immediately discarded and new keys are generated.